metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `audiences` (List of String) Audience specifies the 'aud' claim for the service account tokenIf the service account uses a well-known annotation for e.g. IRSA or GCP Workload Identitythen this audiences will be appended to the list
 - `namespace` (String) Namespace of the resource being referred to.
 Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.

+<a id="nestedatt--spec--provider--bitwardensecretsmanager"></a>
+### Nested Schema for `spec.provider.bitwardensecretsmanager`

+Required:

+- `auth` (Attributes) Auth configures how secret-manager authenticates with a bitwarden machine account instance.Make sure that the token being used has permissions on the given secret. (see [below for nested schema](#nestedatt--spec--provider--bitwardensecretsmanager--auth))
+- `ca_bundle` (String) Base64 encoded certificate for the bitwarden server sdk.
+The sdk MUST run with HTTPS to make sure no MITM attackcan be performed.
+- `organization_id` (String) OrganizationID determines which organization this secret store manages.
+- `project_id` (String) ProjectID determines which project this secret store manages.

+Optional:

+- `api_url` (String)
+- `bitwarden_server_sdk_url` (String)
+- `identity_url` (String)

+<a id="nestedatt--spec--provider--bitwardensecretsmanager--auth"></a>
+### Nested Schema for `spec.provider.bitwardensecretsmanager.auth`

+Required:

+- `secret_ref` (Attributes) BitwardenSecretsManagerSecretRef contains the credential ref to the bitwarden instance. (see [below for nested schema](#nestedatt--spec--provider--bitwardensecretsmanager--auth--secret_ref))

+<a id="nestedatt--spec--provider--bitwardensecretsmanager--auth--secret_ref"></a>
+### Nested Schema for `spec.provider.bitwardensecretsmanager.auth.secret_ref`

+Required:

+- `credentials` (Attributes) AccessToken used for the bitwarden instance. (see [below for nested schema](#nestedatt--spec--provider--bitwardensecretsmanager--auth--secret_ref--credentials))

+<a id="nestedatt--spec--provider--bitwardensecretsmanager--auth--secret_ref--credentials"></a>
+### Nested Schema for `spec.provider.bitwardensecretsmanager.auth.secret_ref.credentials`

+Optional:

+- `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
+Some instances of this field may bedefaulted, in others it may be required.
+- `name` (String) The name of the Secret resource being referred to.
+- `namespace` (String) Namespace of the resource being referred to.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.